 The Importance of MicroRNAs.

 MicroRNAs (miRNAs) have been found to be involved in most developmental and pathological processes due to its ubiquitous gene regulatory function.
 The functional miRNA sequences (~19-24 nt) are derived from longer transcripts that undergo processing and shuttling events to give rise to functional mature sequences, known to induce RNA degradation (Ha and Kim 2014).
 Typically, the mature miRNA sequence interact with the 3’ untranslated region (3’-UTR) of its target transcripts and guides a multi-protein RNA induced silencing complex (RISC) to destine these molecules for degradation or translational inhibition (Djuranovic et al. 2012).
 As of 2014, 2,588 mature miRNA sequences had been discovered, where each miRNA can target hundreds of transcripts for degradation using the RISC mechanism (miRBase 2014).
 In total, approximately 60% of mammalian protein transcripts are directly regulated by miRNA induced repression (Friedman et al. 2009).
-Hereby, tight spatial and temporal regulation of miRNAs is required to avoid dysregulation in many vital cellular pathways (Ha and Kim 2014).
+Hereby, tight spatial and temporal regulation of miRNAs are required to avoid dysregulation in many vital cellular pathways (Ha and Kim 2014).
 In particular, dysregulation of miRNAs that dictate differentiation, replication and adhesion had been implicated in cancer-like properties (Hashimoto et al. 2013).
-Discovering miRNAs contained in extracellular vesicles reveals novel function and localisation of miRNAs(Valadi et al. 2007; Hannafon and Ding 2013).
+Discovering miRNAs can be integrated into extracellular vesicles reveals novel intercellular communication roles mediated by its gene regulatory role (Valadi et al. 2007; Hannafon and Ding 2013).

 Extracellular vesicles.